syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ![](charttypes_images/charttypes_img1.png)

-## Fast Line Chart
+## Fast line chart

-[`FastLineSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FastLineSeries.html) is a line chart, but it loads faster than [`LineSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LineSeries.html).
+[`FastLineSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FastLineSeries.html) is similar to a line chart, but it loads faster than [`LineSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.LineSeries.html).
 You can use this when there are large number of points to be loaded in chart.
-To render a fast line chart, create an instance of [`FastLineSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FastLineSeries.html) and add to the [`Series`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~Series.html) collection property of [`SfChart`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html).
-You can use the following properties to customize the fast line segment appearance.
+To render a fast line chart, create an instance of the [`FastLineSeries`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FastLineSeries.html), and add this instance to the [`Series`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~Series.html) collection property of chart.
+You can use the following properties to customize the fast line segment appearance:

-* [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html) – used to change the color of the series.
+* [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html)—Used to change the color of the series.
-* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html) – used to change the stroke width of the series.
+* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html)—Used to change the stroke width of the series.

 {% tabs %}